burningwave/core/README.md

             IterationConfig.of(buildCollection())
             //Enabling parallel iteration when the input collection size is greater than 2 .parallelIf(inputColl -> inputColl.size() > 2)
-            //Setting up the threads priority
+            //Setting threads priority
             .withPriority(Thread.MAX_PRIORITY)
             //Setting up the output collection
             .withOutput(new ArrayList<String>())
             .withAction((number, outputCollectionSupplier) -> {
+                if (number > 500000) {
+                    //Terminating the current thread iteration early.
+                    IterableObjectHelper.terminateCurrentThreadIteration();
+                    //If you need to terminate all threads iteration (useful for a find first iteration) use
+                    //IterableObjectHelper.terminateIteration();
+                }
                 if ((number % 2) == 0) {
                     outputCollectionSupplier.accept(outputCollection ->
                         //Converting and adding item to output collection